 Coinbase’s major security concern isn’t a direct on-platform issue.
 Instead, social media hacking has presented itself as a way to get Coinbase users to send cryptocurrency to nefarious actors.
 The exchange has done a good job of halting these transactions when they become apparent, but it’s a never-ending game of whack-a-mole with these concerns.

-As long as Coinbase users don’t get sucked into potential scams on social media, Coinbase is as secure as it gets.
+As long as Coinbase users don’t get sucked into potential scams on social media, Coinbase is as secure as it gets it helps users protect their accounts with many security practices such as 2-Factor-Authentication (2FA).
 The exchange claims 98% of all cryptocurrency is stored offline in cold storage to mitigate any online risk, and the data is encrypted and further distributed so as to create added layers of security.

-Through the Binance Academy, Binance users get a comprehensive education on how to combat security threats.
-The platform also has enhanced security features like Address Management, which limits the number of wallet addresses used to withdraw funds.
-It requires email confirmation for new addresses to be added to the withdrawal whitelist.
+Through the Binance Academy, Binance offers users get a comprehensive education on how to combat security threats.
+Along with that, The platform also has enhanced security features like Address Management, which limits the number of wallet addresses used to withdraw funds.
+It requires email confirmation for new addresses to be added to the withdrawal whitelist as well as create a 2-Factor-Authentication before make a P2P trading.

 Overall, Binance has displayed a resilience against hackers.
 The one major misstep by the exchange was when 7,000 Bitcoin (worth about $40 million at the time) was stolen in 2019.
 The company offered to cover user losses from the incident, showing its commitment to keeping users happy.